barbarangelin/java-problems-resolved/00008 LongestCommonPrefix/README.md

-# Porblem Longest Common Prefix from [LeetCode](https://leetcode.com/problems/longest-common-prefix/description/) Resolved
+# Problem Longest Common Prefix from [LeetCode](https://leetcode.com/problems/longest-common-prefix/description/) Resolved

 *Write a function to find the longest common prefix string amongst an array of strings.*